The quickest way to join denim pieces

 Denim patchwork looks good on almost any project.
 And in most cases it is also a necessity, because we want to use old jeans and there is usually not enough width in the jeans’ legs to fill the pattern piece.
 So in order to make a canvas big enough for a pattern we have to join denim pieces one way or another.

-Obviously first thing comes in mind – is a classical patchwork.
-Lots of squares and triangles sewn together.
+When we say “patchwork” first thing that comes in mind is a classical patchwork.
+Lots of squares and triangles sewn together into a mesmerizing design.
 It looks really good, but it requires some skill, patience and time.

-So what is the fastest way to join denim scraps?
-The raw edge denim patchwork!
+So what are the possibilities to join denim scraps?

+There are some options for making denim patchwork.
 In this photo tutorial I will show you my favourite way to join up denim pieces it is what I call “raw edge crazy patchwork”.
-I like it because it’s fast, easy and allows to use some nice pieces and some plain pieces.
+I like it because it’s fast, easy and allows to use up some plain pieces as well as to show off some “pretty” ones (with wash, crinkle or rips).
 This way it is easy to make a canvas for your project as large as you need and to end up with quite funky and interesting design.
 Plus there is that ripped denim look, which is so on trend now.

 It looks random, but there is some thought involved.
 So let’s look into it.